Jussie Smollett Officially Becomes a Suspect in Attack Investigation

 He said in full, "We can confirm that the information received from the individuals questioned by police earlier in the Empire case has in fact shifted the trajectory of the investigation.
 We've reached out to the Empire cast member's attorney to request a follow-up interview."

+According to the Chicago Tribune, the brothers are bodybuilders and Smollett apparently follows them on Instagram.
+One brother even reportedly played a small role in an episode of Empire, but was never credited for it.

-There have been a number of reports that Smollett staged the attack.
+There have been a number of reports that Smollett allegedly staged the attack.
 According to multiple outlets, Smollett reportedly paid the brothers to buy the rope that was wrapped around his neck on the night of his allegedly racist and homophobic Jan.
 29 attack in Chicago that occurred in the early hours of the morning.
+CPD said after the attack, "Given the severity of the allegations, we are taking this investigation very seriously and treating it as a possible hate crime."

+On the night of the attack, two men allegedly confronted the Empire actor and yelled racist and homophobic slurs at him.
+They also tied a rope around his neck and reportedly spilled a chemical on him.

+Just days later, he arrived in Los Angeles and gave an emotionally-charged performance where he spoke about the power of healing and love.
+"I am not fully healed yet, but I'm going to, and I'm gonna stand strong with ya'll.
+I am not fully healed yet, but I'm going to, and I'm gonna stand strong with ya'll," he said during the show.
+"So I will always stand for love.
+I will never stand for anything other than that.
+Regardless of what anyone else says, I will only stand for love and I hope that you all stand with me."

 According to CBS Chicago, Smollett allegedly paid the brothers $3,500 to orchestrate the assault and then $500 once it had been completed and they returned from Nigeria.